Alex Bezuska - UX Engineer and Front-End Developer

 UX/UI Design, Development, and Project Management

-Self-employed - Contract work for various companies
+Self-employed – Contract Work for Various Companies

 Louisville, KY (full-remote)